 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-Recovery of mycobacteria in the BBL MGIT tube is dependent on the number of organisms present in the specimen, specimen collection methods, methods of processing, and patient factors such as presence of symptoms prior to treatment.
+Recovery of mycobacteria is dependent on the number of organisms present in the specimen, specimen collection methods, methods of processing, and patient factors such as the use of antimycobacteria therapy.

 The use of BBL MGIT PANTA antibiotic mixture, although necessary for all nonsterile specimens, may have inhibitory effects on some mycobacteria.

 Alert the laboratory if Mycobacterium genavense is suspected, as this species requires addition of mycobactin J to the culture medium for optimal growth and recovery.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

 Clinical References Provides recommendations for further in-depth reading of a clinical nature

 1. Pfyffer GE, Palicova F: Mycobacterium: general characteristics; laboratory detection, and staining procedures.
 In Manual of Clinical Microbiology.
 10th edition.
 Vol 1, Edited by J Versalovic, KC Carroll, G Funke, et al: Washington, DC: ASM Press.
 2011 pp 472-502